ghc/ghc/docs/users_guide/exts/impredicative_types.rst

   For example ``f :: Maybe (forall a. [a] -> [a])`` is a legal type signature.

 - Switches on the Quick Look type inference algorithm, as described in the paper.
-The allow the compiler to infer impredicative instantiations of polymorphic functions in many cases.
+This allows the compiler to infer impredicative instantiations of polymorphic functions in many cases.
 For example, ``reverse xs`` will typecheck even if ``xs :: [forall a. a->a]``, by instantiating ``reverse`` at type ``forall a. a->a``.